Rowland Hazard III: Dispute and confirmation of the historical account

 These more recent investigations also shed additional light on Rowland's treatment beyond his consultation with Jung.
 In his 2004 work, Dubiel also discovered evidence that Rowland was likely treated in the early 1930s by Courtenay Baylor, himself a recovering alcoholic and proponent of the so-called Emmanuel Movement.
 Inspired by Episcopal clergyman Dr. Elwood Worcester of Boston's Emmanuel Episcopal Church, the Emmanuel Movement began in 1906 as an effort to treat what would today be regarded as psychological afflictions and disorders such as alcoholism through the application of spiritual principles.
 The work of the Emmanuel Movement was largely carried on by Baylor after Worcester's death.

 Rowland's sobriety does not appear to have been continuous, at least in early years.
 Bluhm and Finch find suggestions in Hazard family letters of Rowland's possible alcoholic relapse during a trip to Africa in 1927–28.
 Dubiel also documents a 1936 binge, but it is unclear if Rowland drank intermittently thereafter, if at all, for the remainder of his life.
 Dubiel notes that Rowland's later years "appear to have been prosperous enough," and included his joining the Episcopal Church in 1936, in which he remained active for the rest of his life.
-As noted earlier, Rowland never joined AA himself.
+Rowland never joined AA himself.